United States 17 min

 For a detailed breakdown of what you can expect, see our guide on the real cost of opening a business entity.

 If these overheads seem prohibitive, don’t be put off just yet.
-For many businesses, there is a more cost-effective way to break ground stateside.
+For many businesses, there’s a more cost-effective way to break ground stateside.

 The cost-effective way to expand to the US

-As mentioned, working with an EOR removes the need to establish a legal entity.
+As mentioned, working with an EOR such as Remote removes the need to establish a legal entity in this country.
 This immediately takes away a lot of the setup costs.

 It’s not just about saving money in the short term, though.
+There are operational benefits, as well.
 We handle all the heavy legal and administrative lifting, including compliance, payroll, and benefits, and allow you to hire and onboard quickly.

-Given the complexity of the US’s multi-level statutory structure, this is particularly valuable.
+Given the complexity of the US’s multi-level statutory structure, this is a particularly valuable benefit of partnering with an EOR.
 Without localized expertise, your business can quickly find itself on unsteady ground.

 How to use an Employer of Record in the United States